cintia-sari/exam-preparation-react/README.md

 I have created a web application that is useful to people.
 Besides, I could practice the basics of React as well.
 I created a learning aid application, because I like writing lists and tracking my progress.
 The target group of this application is high school and university students.

-## funkcionalitás:
+## functionalization:

-* They can give you the name and date of the exam.
+* Users can give you the name and date of the exam.

 * A counter shows how many days are left until the exam.

-* Items within the exam can be added
+* Items can be added within the exam.

-* On the items, they can state whether they already have the item.
+* You can indicate if you have complited the notes for a given topic.

-* Percentage slider and color-coded  in one:
+* Color codeing persently slider:

    * Inside the items there is a slider on which they can set the percentage of their current level of knowledge, and this is color-coded so that they know at a glance which item needs to be reviewed more.
 On top of that, they can see their level of knowledge projected onto the entire exam.

-* Within the groups, you can randomly draw one of the items
+* Within a groups, you can randomly draw one of the items

 ## I used this pages: